I find where your processes break under pressure, rebuild them so those mistakes can't happen, then document everything so it runs without you.

 Business is supposed to be hard.
 It doesn't have to be that hard.

-Start with a free 20-minute call.
+Start with a free call.
 No pitch.
 I'll ask a few questions, you ask a few.
 We'll both know pretty quickly if it makes sense to work together.

 Remote across the US and Canada.
 Short engagements.
 Defined scope.
 No surprises.